Roberto Álvarez Ríos

-Roberto Jesús Álvarez Ríos (born September 17, 1932, in Havana, Cuba, died December 16, 2015, in Saint-Benoît, Réunion - Álvarez-Ríos according to death notice in Le Monde) was a Cuban artist specializing in painting and drawing.
+Roberto Jesús Álvarez Ríos (17 September 1932 – 16 December 2015) was a Cuban artist who specialised in painting and drawing.

 Between 1951 and 1955, Alvarez studied at the Escuela Nacional de Bellas Artes "San Alejandro" in Havana.
 In 1958, he studied drawing and painting in the École nationale supérieure des Beaux-Arts in Paris, France.

+Álvarez Ríos died in Saint-Benoît, Réunion on 16 December 2015, at the age of 83.